ngaijason92/katacoda-scenarios/PCI DSS and GDPR/step6.md

 In addition you will get detailed reports which show you how your visitors are behaving with the consent layer, how many consents you get.

-### The right to be informed & The right to object.
+### The right to be informed & The right to object

 The consent management also satisfies the right of the customers granted by the GDPR namely the right to be informed & the right to object.